 Further information and resources

 The Court publishes a Pre-Trial Conference Calendar at approximately 9.30am each weekday as a tool for practitioners to check their current listings and obtain an indication of available times when considering preferred dates for the adjournment of pre-trial conferences.
 Subject to available resources, the Court may schedule up to two conferences per day, one at 10am and one at 2pm.
 The Calendar shows matters which are currently listed and practitioners may submit preferred/alternative dates/times based on the availabilities indicated.
 Availability of specific dates/times is not guaranteed.

-- Practice Note SC CL 2 Dust Diseases List (First revision)
+- Practice Note SC CL 2 Dust Diseases List (Second revision)

 - Practice Note SC GEN 13 Examinations De Bene Esse